Keyword

 Years

 • This record provides an overview of the NESP Marine and Coastal Hub small-scale study - "Quantifying the ecosystem services of the Great Southern Reef".
 For specific data outputs from this project, please see child records associated with this metadata. -------------------- The Great Southern Reef (GSR) is an interconnected system of reefs dominated by kelp forests spanning over 8,000 km along southern Australia.
 It is a global hotspot for marine biodiversity and endemism, and one of the most productive ecosystems on Earth.
 Kelp forests, however, are diminishing and evidence-based management is hindered without accurate estimates of their contribution to society and the economy.
-In this project, we will systematically compile and synthesise existing data on the ecosystem values and services provided by the GSR, including market and non-market values.
-These assessments will be aligned with existing accounting standards to ensure compatibility with ongoing and future efforts.
+This project systematically compiled and synthesised existing data on the ecosystem values and services provided by the GSR, including market and non-market values.
+These assessments were aligned with existing accounting standards to ensure compatibility with ongoing and future efforts.
+The outcome presented the first steps in the iterative process of quantifying the economic value of ecosystem services provided by the Great Southern Reef.
 Outputs • Inventory of data collated and assessed for the purpose of developing ecosystem accounts for GSR • Final technical report with analysed data, including a short summary of recommendations for policy makers of key findings (written)

 • This record provides an overview of the NESP Marine and Coastal Hub Research Plan 2024 project "Assessing the condition of natural values within priority temperate Australian Marine Parks to evaluate management effectiveness".
 For specific data outputs from this project, please see child records associated with this metadata. -------------------- Parks Australia has developed an adaptive management approach to the Australian Marine Parks (AMPs), which cover 48% of Australia's Exclusive Economic Zone.
 Key to the success of this framework is robust biological and ecological data to assess the performance of management approaches.
 The project will collect data to measure the trend in natural values to allow for evaluation of management performance at various levels on the continental shelf regions of four AMPs: Hunter (Temperate East Network), Beagle (South-east Network), South-west Corner and Geographe (South-west Network).
 These AMPs were selected based on previous partnerships between Parks Australia and NESP projects.
 This project aligns with Parks Australia’s science plans, supporting adaptive management and addressing emerging threats.
 Marine sampling and monitoring Standard Operating Procedures (SOPs) will be used to systematically collect data that will provide trusted scientific evidence for decision-makers, aiding in effectively safeguarding the ecological integrity of these marine ecosystems.
 Outputs • Fish scoring data from BRUV, BOSS and ROV platforms [dataset] • Benthic imagery with annotations from AUV platform [dataset] • Lobster catch data [dataset] • Spatially-referenced highlight videos/imagery for communication purposes [dataset] • Final project report [written]